 - 1 tablespoon black sesame seeds

-- 1 tablespoon unsalted ghee or clarified butter use avocado oil for dairy free option
+- 1 tablespoon unsalted butter, ghee, or clarified butter use avocado oil for a dairy free option

 - 2 lemons sliced into wedges